LawrenceWoodman/vic20_simtty/README.md

 History
 -------
 This was created after writing the article: [Creating a TTY Simulator in Assembly Language on the Vic-20](http://techtinkering.com/2013/05/04/creating-a-tty-simulator-in-assembly-language-on-the-vic-20) and creating its associated [video](http://www.youtube.com/watch?v=kmvF85euefs).
 Both of these works used Vicmon to enter the code, but I thought it would be instructive to have it in a form that could be cross-assembled as well.
+This has also allowed the program to be extended.

 Licence
 -------